Showing posts with label Maintaining Cost Effectiveness. Show all posts

 • Use Category Management: Category management is a purchasing approach that identifies spending patterns by categorising spending streams and allocating a category to each type of spend.
 It assists an organisation in finding opportunities to save money and cut internal costs by reducing multiple similar transactions and consolidating the number of purchase orders and invoices processed.

-• Contract Management: Spend leakage occurs with purchasing outside the terms of the supplier’s contract or framework agreement.
-Organisations should monitor all purchases to comply with the contract and payment terms.
-If non-compliant purchases cause spending leakage, the organisation should work to put controls in place to prevent it from re-occurring.
+• Contract Management: Spend leakage occurs when purchasing outside the terms of the supplier’s contract or framework agreement.
+Organisations should monitor all purchases to ensure compliance with the contract and payment terms.
+If non-compliant purchases cause spending leakage, the organisation should work to put controls in place to prevent it from recurring.

 • Tender Management: Tender management is part of any good sourcing strategy.
 When an organisation offers numerous suppliers the opportunity to bid for products or services, the supplier's bid should include how they will solve the organisation's demand issue and provide the most competitive pricing.
 However, designing and writing these proposals, also known as specifications, can take time and effort.